omarmazin/omarmazin/README.md

 ### Some information about me Here :

 - 🔭 my Educational level ...
-High school
+High school Final Year
 - 🌱 I’m currently learning ...
 C++
 - 👯 I would like to work in a company ...
-Oracle - microsoft
+Oracle - Microsoft
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Twitter Account](https://twitter.com/omarmazin_) - [Instagram Account](https://instagram.com/omarmazin_)
 - 😄 Pronouns: ...
 He/Him